chestdb/chest/chest/README.md

 users['jonas'].value = User(...); // Only saves Jonas.
 ```

 **Wait a minute.
-How does Chest know how to serialize my types?**
+How does Chest know how to handle my types?**
 Chest comes with its own encoding called *tape*.
-For built-in types, it already comes prepacked with lots of tapers (serializers for objects).
+Built-in types already have prepacked tapers (serializers for objects).
 You can annotate your types with `@tape` and let Chest generate tapers automatically:

 ```dart